lancingknight/SPxcoIN/README.md

 	November 30, 2017

 ## Abstract
 	A crypto-currency protocol to minimize the distributed database and simplify verification procedures.
-	We created a protocol to enable large number of transactions at low cost or no cost.
-We also deviced a protocol for listing and trading of standardized contracts within the system.
+	It makes easy to verify the holdings of multiple assets.
+We created a protocol for listing and trading of standardized contracts within the system, which enables large number of transactions at low cost or no cost.

 ## Minimal Replica